York Haven Dam: History and notable features

+The original turbines that powered the generators at the York Haven station were installed between 1903 and 1909 (two turbines per generator, forty turbines in all), and were made by the Poole Engineering & Machine Co. of Baltimore, Maryland.
+They were Francis-style turbines, based on the design of the inventor and hydraulic engineer, James Bicheno Francis (1815-1892).
+His design subsequently became the prototype for turbines for modern power plants.
+Of the original forty turbines installed by the Poole company, approximately half of them continue operating more than a century later.
+The York Haven station ranks among the half-dozen hydroelectric stations in the world that still depend on the same plant and much of the same machinery as when it began service, circa 1900.

 The plant's FERC license runs through November 30, 2055.

 The York Haven Hydro Project was formerly owned by Cube Hydro Partners, LLC, a portfolio company of I Squared Capital.

 In 2019, Cube Hydro was purchased from I Squared Capital by Ontario Power Generation.
 OPG merged Cube Hydro with another company that it acquired in 2018, forming Eagle Creek Renewable Energy, which is the current operator of the York Haven Hydro Project.